Architecural Process - Lakeside HOAApplication - Response Time

 Search your address using the Wake County iMap tool.
 You can use the birds eye view may that refreshes as long as the lot lines are included.
 You may need to click on “Deeds” in the bottom menu for a more detailed plot map.

 The Review Committee has up to 30 days to render an official decision.
-To speed up this turnaround time, include as many details as possible.

 - Include as many details as possible.

 - Do not start any exterior changes until you receive your official approval letter.

 NOTICE OF RIGHT TO VOLUNTARY MEDIATION – Pursuant to Section 7A-38.3F of the North Carolina General Statutes, all members are hereby informed that you have a right to initiate mediation pursuant to the terms of the statute to try to resolve a dispute with the Association.
 Both the homeowner and the Association must agree to mediate the dispute, and each side is responsible for splitting the cost of the mediation, including payment of a professional mediator.
 The mediation process is an opportunity to reach an agreement to resolve a dispute – neither side gives up their right to go to court to have a judge resolve the dispute if the parties are not able to reach an agreement through mediation.
 The specific process to initiate voluntary mediation is outlined in Section 7A-38.3F of the North Carolina General Statues.